 Certifications and Accreditations:

-- Team Kanban Practitioner (TKP), Kanban Management Professional (KMP)
+- Accredited Kanban Trainer (AKT), Team Kanban Practitioner (TKP), Kanban Management Professional (KMP)

 - Certified Scrum Professional (CSP-SM), Advanced Certified Scrum Product Owner (A-CSPO), Certified Scrum Master (CSM) and Product Owner (CSPO)

 - Lean Six Sigma Master Black Belt (LSSMBB), Design Thinking Trainer (DTT)

-- Leadership Circle Profile (LCP), Agile Certified Practitioner (PMI-ACP)
+- Leadership Circle Profile (LCP), Agile Certified Practitioner (PMI-ACP), ICAgile Certified Trainer

 - BSc.
 Production Engineering (POLI-USP), Master in Finance and Economics (Fundacao Getulio Vargas – FGV)

-Over 15 years’ experience in designing and delivering training, coaching, consulting and mentoring on business topics, Lean Six Sigma and Agile Methods.
+Over 20 years’ experience in designing and delivering training, coaching, consulting and mentoring on business topics, Lean Six Sigma and Agile Methods.